Ms Karen Turnbull is our Online Safety Lead. She works closely with our online safety team who meet half-termly.

-Click here to view our Online Safety Policy 2019
+Please click here to view our Online Safety Policy.

 - advise fellow pupils on how to protect themselves when browsing the internet, using social media on smart phones and tablets, or playing online games.

-- meet twice per term with the online safety coordinator
+- meet twice per term with the online safety lead

 - complete termly challenges relating to online safety

-They keep everybody up to date with their latest information and challenges using a noticeboard in the playground:
+- keep everybody up to date with latest information and challenges.

 Keeping your family safe